 2. Wait until AFTER the RSVP deadline has passed to start calling people who didn't respond.
 Wait a few days, since there's a good chance some people waited until the deadline to send it in.

-3. Call everyone who has not responded and at that point confirm they got the invite and ask if they can attend; If they are not sure yet, ask them to let you know withing a week.
+3. Call everyone who has not responded and at that point confirm they got the invite and ask if they can attend; If they are not sure yet, ask them to let you know within a week.

 ETA clarity